 I have wide and varied interests.
 See the pages develop here as I have time to experiment!

 After being made redundant in 2006, I took the opportunity to realise my dream of travelling around the world in 2007-8.
 I kept a record (if not a very polished one) via a travelblog.
 My travels took me to South-East Asia, Australia, New Zealand, and South America.
 I then continued my travels around Europe, working as a voluntary Tour Leader for Oak Hall.
 I attended a travel-writing course in 2007, but decided that I was going travelling to broaden my mind and enjoy new experiences, rather than focusing on what I could achieve with my travels!
 Once travelling, I of course looked for ways to challenge myself, in particular with gaining my PADI Open-Water qualification, but the main joy was in constantly meeting so many different people!
+In 2013, I had the privilege of being one of Tearfund’s first #TFBloggers.

 The Christian Journey, Christianity & Contemporary Culture